GEMS Education: Structure and philosophy

+The schools are established in various price brackets, to serve various markets and income levels.
+The more expensive schools have spacious grounds and amenities such as golf and tennis facilities, as well as smaller class sizes.

+When entering into new markets, according to the company, its schools use local partners who understand local conditions, and provide local knowledge that may not be obvious through standard market research.

 According to the company, its schools aim to instill students with universal values, and to form graduates who are global citizens with leadership qualities.
-The company states that the schools aimsto equip children to live in a multicultural environment, and stresses the importance of giving back to others both locally and globally.
+The company states that the schools aim to equip children to live in a multicultural environment, and stresses the importance of giving back to others both locally and globally.

 GEMS Education Solutions

-GEMS Education Solutions is the consultancy arm of GEMS Education, providing educational services and advice.
+GEMS Education Solutions was the consultancy arm of GEMS Education, providing educational services and advice.
 It was established in 2011, taking on projects mainly in the UK, Africa, and Asia.
-It works with governments and non-profits, and public and private clients.
+It worked with governments and non-profits, and public and private clients.

-One of its projects has been assisting and advising the state school system in the United Arab Emirates.
-And in Saudi Arabia, via the Oxford Partnership, GEMS Education Solutions has co-managed three newly built women's vocational colleges; the three-year diploma programmes include training in IT, communication, basic sciences, and English language, before moving on to specialisation and on-the-job training.
+One of its projects was assisting and advising the state school system in the United Arab Emirates.
+In Saudi Arabia, via the Oxford Partnership, it co-managed three newly built women's vocational colleges; the three-year diploma programmes include training in IT, communication, basic sciences, and English language, before moving on to specialisation and on-the-job training.

-In Ghana, the consultancy implemented MGCubed – Making Ghana Girls Great – which equips two classrooms in each Ghanaian primary school with a computer, projector, satellite modem, and solar panels, creating an interactive distance-learning platform to deliver both formal in-school teaching and informal after-school training.
-The project teaches 8,000 students in 72 Ghanaian schools, and was Sub-Saharan Africa's first interactive distance-learning project.
-The program has aimed to prevent dropping out and under-achieving among girls; students participate more in these classes, in contrast to the standard system of learning by rote, and the video system also cuts down on teacher absenteeism.
+In Ghana, the consultancy implemented MGCubed – Making Ghana Girls Great – which equipped two classrooms in each Ghanaian primary school with a computer, projector, satellite modem, and solar panels, creating an interactive distance-learning platform to deliver formal in-school teaching and informal after-school training.
+The project initially taught 8,000 students in 72 Ghanaian schools, and was Sub-Saharan Africa's first interactive distance-learning project.
+The program aims to prevent dropping out and under-achieving among girls.

-In 2014 it published "The Efficiency Index", analyzing which public education systems, by country, deliver the best value for money.
+In 2014, GEMS Education Solutions published "The Efficiency Index", analyzing which public education systems, by country, deliver the best value for money.
 Basing its analysis on Programme for International Student Assessment (PISA) scores, the study also detailed teacher salaries and class sizes in nationwide schools.
-Analyzing the results, The Economist noted the opinion of GEMS' Adam Still that "many of the highest spenders have probably passed 'peak efficiency' – the point at which more money brings diminishing returns", and of PISA's Andreas Schleicher that "Quality of teachers has a clearer impact than class size".
-Writing in Forbes, Michael Horn wrote that the report does not take into account the extensive after-school tutoring that most public-school students receive in South Korea, which ranked second on the list after Finland.
-In the BBC News review of the report, it noted that "The study highlights that smaller class sizes or teachers' pay are not necessarily linked to better results", yet conversely "Underpaying teachers can also be seen as 'inefficient' because it is a barrier to recruiting good quality staff – with low pay contributing to Brazil and Indonesia's poor performance in these rankings."
+The study was analyzed in periodicals such as The Economist, Forbes, and BBC News.